 write the pages to their proper positions in the data file.
 If

-mysqld process crash in the middle of a page
+mysqld process exit in the middle of a page

 write (causing a torn page